Ed Lynch (baseball): As an executive

-After his career ended, he attended the University of Miami School of Law, and graduated in 1991.
-Using his Juris Doctor degree and prior baseball experience, he was able to land management positions with the San Diego Padres and Cubs, where he eventually became General Manager.
-Ed currently resides in Phoenix, Arizona and specializes in real estate with The Key Team at Keller Williams Sonoran Living.
-At one point he worked as a scout for the Cubs.
-From 2010 to 2015, Lynch served as a professional scout in the Toronto Blue Jays organization.
+After his career ended, he attended the University of Miami School of Law, and graduated in 1990.
+Using his Juris Doctor degree and prior baseball experience, he was named director of player development of The San Diego Padres.
+He was named assistant general manager of the New York Mets in 1994 and was named general manager of the Chicago Cubs on October 10,1994.
+Ed then became a Major League scout for 16 years for the Cubs and Toronto Blue Jays.
+Ed currently resides in Scottsdale, Arizona with his wife Kristin and specializes in real estate with The Key Team at KMF Realty in Scottsdale Arizona.

 As a coach

 Lynch was announced as the new pitching coach for the Long Island Ducks of the Atlantic League of Professional Baseball for the 2019 season.
 However, he resigned just two months into the season on June 25, 2019, in order to spend more time with his family.